Myth #1 – Only middle-aged women get varicose veins

-Anyone can get varicose veins, and they affect both men and women of all ages.
-Varicose veins occur more frequently in people who have a strong family history and may worsen with occupations that require prolonged standing.
-Varicose veins appear to commonly affect people between 34 and 64 years of age.
+Anyone can get varicose veins, all genders, all ages – although, the incidence of varicose veins is higher between 34 and 64 years of age.
+Varicose veins occur more frequently in people who have a strong family history and may worsen with occupations that require prolonged standing or sitting (eg: teacher, hairdresser, factory worker).

 Myth #2 – Crossing your legs will give you varicose veins

 There is no evidence to support this.
 There are ways of sitting that are better for your posture than others and more comfortable if you have existing varicose vein pain, but it has not been proven to have any effect on creating or worsening varicose veins.

 The trends common to varicose vein sufferers are genetic-, gender- and hormonal-based factors.

 Myth #3 – Varicose vein removal involves painful surgery that is difficult to recover from

 Modern treatments for varicose veins are non-invasive, meaning there are no long incisions and no stitches or visible scarring.
 Treatments are performed in-clinic, no hospital stay is required, and most are completed in under an hour.
 Following a varicose or spider vein procedure, patients can return to work as normal, there is no downtime required for recovery.

 The techniques used today cause only minimal if any pain, depending on the individual.
 Sclerotherapy-based treatments use very fine needles (equivalent to the size of acupuncture needles), so the injection is hardly felt at all.
 Other treatments such as EVLA (endovenous laser ablation) are performed under local anaesthetic and the patient experiences minimal discomfort.